Greek Meatballs

 Servings and Cooking Time

-This recipe makes 4 servings.
-Preparation time is 15 minutes, and cooking time is approximately 20 minutes.
+This recipe makes approximately 4 servings.
+Preparation time is about 15 minutes, while cooking time is around 20 minutes.

 Nutritional Value